 Granted on October 26, 2012, the License accords to us a 100% working interest (82% net revenue interest) in the Prospect.
 The Prospect covers 584,651 gross acres in the State of South Australia that overlays portions of geological systems commonly referred to as the Cooper and Eromanga Basins.
 This geologic system, which covers the northeast corner of South Australia and the southwest corner of Queensland State (see location map below), is the most prolific producing onshore region in Australia.
-A Basin wide assessment by the South Australia Government (DMITRE) estimates 2 trillion barrels of oil has been generated from Permian Source Rocks.
-Industry estimates suggest that 640 million barrels (stock tank oil initially in place) are still in place and that the estimated ultimate recovery (EUR) for the SA Cooper basin is approximately 200 million barrels.
-Through March of this year, exploration and development drilling in the South Australia portion of the Copper/Eromanga Basins has consisted of more than 838 exploration wells, 526 appraisal wells and 987 development wells.
-(Source: PEPS database - May 2014)

 The Cooper Basin is comprised of 32 million acres.
 It developed in late Carboniferous Period to the early Permian Period, and features a maximum thickness of sediments of about 9,000 feet.
-This basin is divided into several depo centers by faulted anticlinal trends.
+This basin is divided into several depo-centers by faulted anticlinal trends.
 The Permian Period formations within the Cooper Basin are characterized by alternating fluvial sandstones/floodplain siltstones.
-Overlaying the Permian Period are Triassic Period formations characterized by fluvial/floodplain sediments.
+Overlaying the Permian Period are Triassic Period formations characterized by fluvial/ floodplain sediments.
 The Eromanga Basin is comprised of 250 million acres, which developed as an interior sag over the central and eastern region of Australia during the Jurassic and Cretaceous Periods.
-In the south, the depo centers coincide with underlying Cooper Basin synclines.
+In the south, the depocenters coincide with underlying Cooper Basin synclines.
 The younger Eromanga Basin covers the entire Cooper Basin.
 The geological characteristics of these two basins cause them in effect to form a basin system that for many purposes can best be thought of in terms of a single geological phenomenon rather than two.